 Acquisitions [ edit ] In December 2003, Infosys had acquired Australia-based IT service provider Expert Information Services for $23 million.
 In December 2009, Infosys BPO acquired Atlanta-based McCamish Systems for about $38 million.
 In January 2012, Infosys BPO acquired Australia-based Portland Group, provider of strategic sourcing and category management services, for about AUD 37 million.
 In September 2012, Infosys acquired Switzerland-based Lodestone Management Consultants for about $345 million.
 In March 2015, Infosys acquired Panaya, Inc., a leading provider of automation technology for large scale enterprise software management.
 In June 2015, Infosys acquired Skava, a leading provider of digital experience solutions, including mobile commerce and in-store shopping experiences to large retail clients.
 The acquisition of Skava is part of Infosys’ strategy to help clients bring new digital experiences to their customers through IP-led technology offerings, new automation tools and unparalleled skill and expertise in these new emerging areas.
+In November 2015, Infosys acquired Noah-Consulting, a provider of information management consulting services for the oil and gas industry, based out of Houston, Texas, USA.
+Infosys acquired Noah-Consulting for $70 million USD (about Rs 453.5 crore) in an all-cash deal.
 Initiatives [ edit ] Infosys Foundation [ edit ]

 In 1996, Infosys established the